-Three other men soon emerged with federal lawsuits, filed last November and December, accusing Clash of befriending them as teenager then engaging in sex with them.
-They are all represented by Florida lawyer Jeff Herman, who also filed Stephens' lawsuit Monday.
+Three other men soon emerged with federal lawsuits, filed in November and December, accusing Clash of befriending them as teenagers then engaging in sex with them.
+They are all represented by Florida lawyer Jeff Herman, who also filed Kiadii’s lawsuit on Monday.

 Each lawsuit contends that the men only realized in the last year or so that they suffered psychological and emotional damage from their encounters with Clash.

-"Clash was an adult male living a prominent public life centered around the entertainment of toddlers, while at the same time he was, in secret, preying on teenage boys to satisfy his depraved sexual interests," the Stephens suit alleged.
+“Clash was an adult male living a prominent public life centered around the entertainment of toddlers, while at the same time he was, in secret, preying on teenage boys to satisfy his depraved sexual interests,” the Stephens and Kiadii suits alleged.

-While the allegations in the newest suit mirror what the other men contend, Stephens' complaint is the only one to allege drug use by Clash.
+While the allegations in each suit mirror what the other men contend, Stephens’ complaint is the only one to allege drug use by Clash.

 “Clash smoked crystal meth while engaging in sexual activity with Sheldon,” the lawsuit said.
 “Clash also gave Sheldon ‘poppers’ as a sexual aide.
 While Clash had sexual contact with Sheldon, the chauffeur watched and masturbated.”
 “Poppers” generally refers to alkyl nitrites in capsule form that produce a physical rush when broken and inhaled: crystal meth refers to crystal methamphetamine.